 Graphology is the scientific study of varied and unique characteristics of each individual's handwriting.
 As an area of forensic science, graphologists can determine the validity of signatures on important documents or checks, as well as identify who wrote a suicide letter or ransom note.

 Calligraphy, on the other hand, is the art of beautiful handwriting.

-What do these two studies have to do with gifted education?
+What do these two studies have to do with reading education?

 Research shows that students who take notes in cursive writing retain ten times more information than those who take notes in manuscript.

 More importantly, students need to be able to read cursive writing in order to read many PRIMARY SOURCES, i.e., "handwritten" materials, such as diaries, journals, and historical documents.